lukecarbis/digging-for-fire/content/posts/drinking-on-purim.md

 It's pretty rare to find people who live an Orthodox Jewish lifestyle where there's no Orthodox Jewish community.
 But I do.

-Because I'm recognisably Jewish, I often encounter people who have questions and pre-conceptions about Judaism, which I'm more than happy to oblige.
+Because I'm recognisably Jewish (I wear a kippah), I often encounter people who have questions and pre-conceptions about Judaism, which I'm more than happy to oblige.

 There is one particular misconception about Judaism that I encounter time, and time again.
 For some reason, people seem to think *Jews don't drink alcohol*.